 Millennials have absolutely no tolerance for things that are slow.
 With every brand courting them, and offering other experiences they can choose to spend their attention on, there is absolutely no chance they will stick around for an experience that doesn’t load quickly.

 Optimizing your product for speed is vital.
 If it’s a video, consider uploading to a platform like Vimeo, or YouTube.
 If you’re running a publication you should be optimizing your website for Google AMP, and Facebook Instant.
+Don’t forget to optimize your digital marketing content: flipbooks, brochures, reports, and magazines to load fast and look great on any device.
 Anything that can make each experience they have with your product, wherever they’re coming from, fast, and satisfying puts you in a position to satisfy a millennial audience.

 Mobile optimize your product

 Millennials are the smartphone generation.
 As a millennial myself, I know I almost exclusively listen to music, listen to podcasts, use apps, read articles, and surf the web on my phone.
 On top of that, it’s almost always while I’m doing something else like commuting, or streaming something on another device.

 If you are targeting a millennial audience, there is absolutely no excuse for not building your site to be optimized for mobile.
 In fact, you probably want to consider building your site first, and foremost for mobile, then adapting it for the desktop.
 That’s how important that platform is to this audience.

 Come to terms with the fact that millennials don’t go to homepages

 While Facebook’s recent algorithm changes mean there’s diminishing incentive to share to the platform for brands and publishers, it doesn’t mean millennials will be running to your homepage anytime soon.